networkoptix/nx_open_integrations/docker/readme.md

 change the port setting of your server or update the port setting in the docker-compose.yaml file.
 Make sure you don't have too many Docker images filing up space either.
-Even if the Nx Desktop client sees that the mounted directory has space but is filled with other things, it may claim the storage location is inaccessible and  Invalid storage on the Storage Management tab in Server Settings.
+Even if the Nx Desktop client sees that the mounted directory has space but is filled with other things, it may claim the storage location is inaccessible and show Invalid storage on the Storage Management tab in Server Settings.

 The docker-compose.yaml file will give you one storage location for video.
 If you want more storage locations you will need to mount additional volumes to the container.
 Note that these need to be